RSA cryptosystem: Side-channel analysis attacks

 A side-channel attack using branch-prediction analysis (BPA) has been described.
 Many processors use a branch predictor to determine whether a conditional branch in the instruction flow of a program is likely to be taken or not.
 Often these processors also implement simultaneous multithreading (SMT).
 Branch-prediction analysis attacks use a spy process to discover (statistically) the private key when processed with these processors.

 Simple Branch Prediction Analysis (SBPA) claims to improve BPA in a non-statistical way.
 In their paper, "On the Power of Simple Branch Prediction Analysis", the authors of SBPA (Onur Aciicmez and Cetin Kaya Koc) claim to have discovered 508 out of 512 bits of an RSA key in 10 iterations.

+Fault injection attack

-A power-fault attack on RSA implementations was described in 2010.
-The author recovered the key by varying the CPU power voltage outside limits; this caused multiple power faults on the server.
+A power-fault attack on RSA implementations was described in 2010 The author recovered the key by varying the CPU power voltage outside limits; this caused multiple power faults on the server.

+The CRT implementation is sensitive to fault injection attacks.
+If an attacker can obtain 1 faulty signature, the private key can be calculated.